-Bodyweight and environment are one of the most under-appreciated strength training tools.
-Number one benefit is that all the weight is built-in in you.
-It's very convenient, huh?
-One of the greatest things about pure bodyweight training in my opinion is that you won't use any external resistance.
-Why?
-It feels very much different and opens new horizons for you.
+Number one benefit of calisthenics is the fact that you are your own gym.
+It is very convenient, huh?
+Additionally, most of the time you do not use any external resistance.
+It feels much different and opens new horizons for you.

 Hand Balancing and Static Exercises

-Environment can help you big time in your bodyweight training.
-Playgrounds, schoolyards, tree branches, steps, whatever you will find.
-You can do Dips, Pull-Ups, Muscle-Ups, Human Flags etc. Use whatever you find helpful.
+The environment can help you big time in your bodyweight training.
+Playgrounds, schoolyards, tree branches, steps, whatever you can find.
+With their help, you can do Dips, Pull-Ups, Muscle-Ups, Human Flags etc. Use anything helpful.

-Bodyweight training is easier on joints.
-It can be a fair alternative if you have an existing injury.
-Couple of weeks of exclusively bodyweight training can give you a break of weight training and can be something like de-load.
+Despite what other people say, bodyweight training is easier on joints.
+It can be a fair alternative to weight training if you have an existing injury.
+A couple of weeks of exclusively calisthenics can give you a break from weights, and can be some sort of a de-load.
 You will feel fresher and more powerful when you return weights to your training regimen.

 Basic Bodyweight Exercises